Opinion

 Maritime software and hardware development, digitalisation

 Frank Diegel is the CEO and founder of Marine-Pilots.com and the CEO of the IT company TRENZ too.
-His companies are located in the two german harbour cities Bremen and Hamburg.
+His company is located in Bremen (Bremerhaven).
 He has studied computer science.
-For almost 10 years he has been developing hard- and software especially for pilots.
+For more than 15 years he has been developing hard- and software especially for pilots.
 The topic of digitalisation in shipping is his great passion.

 What's your opinion on this?